Religion & Philosophy

 At key stage 3, all students will study the Academy's Religion and Philosophy curriculum.

-Knowledge about religions and worldviews appears across the curriculum at all key stages, and elements of the domain are explored in subjects including English, History, Geography, Music, Classical Civilations, Politics, Psychology and more.
+Knowledge about religions and worldviews appears across the curriculum at all key stages, and elements of the domain are explored in subjects including English, History, Geography, Music, Classical Civilisations, Politics, Psychology and more.

 All Religion & Philosophy curriculum documents appear below: